Can I travel by boat from Luang Prabang to Vientiane, if so how, how long does it take and is it worth it, thanks.

 We have our own charity association in Luang Prabang (www.globalsupportassociation.com) and we often take boats to deliver clothes or school books and supplies or collect people needing medical treatment to and from needy villages which have no road access.
 We always enjoy the beauty of Laos on those boat trips.

 The road trip from Luang Prabang to Vientiane has spectacular mountain scenery.
 It is only 300 or so kilometres but can take 8 - 10 hours to travel.
 Plane takes only 40 minutes or so.
 The road trip is the best but we always hire our own vehicle instead of the bus as there is much to see on the way and we usually make 2 days out of the trip to make some stops at Nam Ngum and the Nam Song in Vang Vieng.
 The bus rarely stops so not very relaxing.
-Hope this helps. over 3 years ago
+Hope this helps. almost 4 years ago